sukrithanda/ECE419/src/lab2/mazewar/README.txt

 	a) MainServer class is responsible for server-side interface
 	b) Mazewar is responsible for client-side interface
+	c) Dialog elements were added to the GUI interface in order to obtain server name and port number from the client in addition to his/her name.
+Furthermore, all players have to send acknowlegement by pressing "start" to inform that they had joined the game.

 5. For communication between server-side and client-side, we created a class named DataPacket.
 DataPacket class is used